 Beverages / Alcohol

-Some beers (3.2% alcohol by weight) are available in grocery stores.
-For other beer, wine and liquor you will need to go to the Utah State Liquor Store.
-The hours are 11:00 AM to 7:00 PM Monday – Saturday in the spring and 11:00 AM to 9:00 PM Monday – Saturday in the summer.
+Wine and liquor can be purchased at the Utah State Liquor Store.
+The hours are 11:00 AM to 7:00 PM Monday – Saturday.
 They are closed on Sundays and holidays, including Pioneer Day (June 24).
-For further information and a list of what beverages are available please check their web site: https://abc.utah.gov/stores/.
-We also typically will make a brief stop at a liquor store in Colorado on our way to the put-in (this store is closed on Sundays).
+For further information and a list of what beverages are available please check their web site: abc.utah.gov/.

 We are obligated to adhere to the regulations established by the managing agency with jurisdiction over the area in which our trip operates.
 Use of marijuana on federal lands, whether it be medicinal or recreational, is illegal and therefore we ask that you refrain from bringing it with you on your OARS trip.